SamirTalwar/monospacedmonologues.com/content/posts/2016-03-14--docker-part-nine--scripted-deployment.md

   - /post/141021458366/docker-part-nine-scripted-deployment
 ---

-We left off [more than a week ago][Docker, Part Eight: Turn Up The Volume] with an introduction to Docker volumes (amended in [part eight and a half][Docker, Part Eight and a Half: docker volume]), which showed how to persist data across container restarts and upgrades.
+We left off [more than a week ago][docker, part eight: turn up the volume] with an introduction to Docker volumes (amended in [part eight and a half][docker, part eight and a half: docker volume]), which showed how to persist data across container restarts and upgrades.
 By the end of it, we could start [the bemorerandom.com API service][bemorerandom.com] and its database with just a few commands:

 <!--more-->